John Cruickshank: Victoria Cross citation

-Later life
+Later life and death

 Cruickshank left the RAF in September 1946 to return to his career in banking; he retired from this in 1977.
-In March 2004 the Queen unveiled the first national monument to Coastal Command at Westminster Abbey, London.
+In March 2004, Queen Elizabeth II unveiled the first national monument to Coastal Command at Westminster Abbey, London.
 Cruickshank said in an interview after the ceremony: "When they told me that I was to get the VC it was unbelievable.
 Decorations didn't enter my head."
 Four VCs were awarded to Coastal Command in the war; the others were posthumous.

-He is vice chairman of The Victoria Cross and George Cross Association along with Rambahadur Limbu.
-He celebrated his 100th birthday on 20 May 2020.
-He became the first recipient of the Victoria Cross to reach the age of 100, and the second member of the VC and GC Association after Stuart Archer, a George Cross recipient.
+Cruickshank was vice chairman of The Victoria Cross and George Cross Association.
+He celebrated his 100th birthday on 20 May 2020, becoming the first recipient of the Victoria Cross to reach the age of 100 and the second member of the VC and GC Association after Stuart Archer, a George Cross recipient.

+In March 2024, Cruickshank was presented with the Air Efficiency Award on a private visit by Group Captain (retd) Kemp of the Royal Auxiliary Air Force.
+Through research, it was proven that Cruickshank should have been granted the medal over 70 years prior.
+Cruickshank died on 9 August 2025, aged 105.